Terms & Conditions

 Stage 2 - sending in shortlisted works for final judging

-Those successful at stage one will be asked to deliver their work(s) either by courier to arrive at the Exhibition Office during the week of 21-25 July 2008 or to The Cork Street Gallery Sunday, 27 July or Monday 28 July 2008 between 11am-3pm (these must be the same works as seen in the image by the jury).
+Those successful at stage one will be asked to deliver their work(s) either by courier to arrive at Pack-IT Hereford Ltd. between the 13-30 July 2009 or to The Cork Street Gallery Sunday, 2 August or Monday 3rd August 2009 between 11am-3pm (these must be the same works as seen in the image by the jury).
 Working together, the jury will then view and discuss each work individually to select the works for the final exhibition.
 They will also make the decision about prize-winners.

 Cork Street Open Exhibition and the jurors reserve the right to accept or reject any piece for inclusion in the show.
 The organizers of Cork Street Open Exhibition reserve the right to refuse to exhibit any work it deems unacceptable due to poor craftsmanship or significant departure from photograph or digital representation.